Fair Abstractive Summarization of Diverse Perspectives: Improving Fairness of Abstractive Summarization

 \subsection{Improving through Hyperparameters}

-In this subsection, we choose one of the GPT models, gpt-turbo-3.5, and the Claritin dataset to evaluate the influence of various hyperparameters. \paragraph{Influence of Temperature} The temperature~\citep{hinton2015distilling} controls the proportion of novel words in the target by modifying the sampling probability of each token.
-Specifically, the model chooses more novel words when the temperature is higher and vice versa (Appendix~\ref{sec:example}).

-To test the influence of temperature towards fairness, we evaluate gpt-turbo-3.5 model on various temperatures chosen from $\{0,0.3,0.7,1\}$ on the Claritin dataset.
-As shown in Figure~\ref{fig:model_temp}, the BUR and UER scores decrease significantly when the temperature rises.
-This shows the model tends to generate more diverse results when the temperature becomes higher can lead to more fairness in certain samples.
-However, although a temperature increase will lead to low BUR, the readability of the summary will be influenced and some noise tokens will be generated.
+\paragraph{Decoding Temperature.} The temperature controls the proportion of novel words in outputs by modifying the sampling probability of tokens~\citep{hinton2015distilling}.
+The model generates more novel words with higher temperatures (Appendix~\ref{sec:example}).
+To test the effect of temperature towards fairness, we evaluate gpt-turbo-3.5 on various temperatures from $\{0,0.3,0.7,1\}$ on Claritin.
+As shown in Figure~\ref{fig:model_temp}, \textit{the BUR and UER scores decrease significantly when the temperature rises}.
+This shows the model generates more diverse results when the temperature is higher, leading to more fairness in certain samples.
+However, the readability of the summary will be lower as some noise tokens are generated with higher temperatures.
 Thus, it is a trade-off between quality and fairness.

-\paragraph{Influence of Length} We analyze the influence of the length by using the same sample and model to generate different numbers of sentences in summaries(Table~\ref{tab:template}).
+\paragraph{Summary Length.} We analyze the influence of the length by using gpt-turbo-3.5 on Claritin to generate different numbers of sentences in summaries (Table~\ref{tab:template}).
 Figure~\ref{fig:sent} shows the BUR and UER scores for different lengths.
-Among them, 3 sentences demonstrate the best performance on fairness while the 1 sentence shows the worst.
-When there are too many/fewer sentences, balancing the value in summary contents is more difficult.
+Among them, 3 sentences demonstrate the best performance on fairness, while the 1 sentence shows the worst. \textit{Therefore, medium length works best, and when there are too many/fewer sentences, balancing the value in summary contents is more difficult.}